 Microsoft Will No Longer Support Key On-Premises Products Beginning in 2020

 Although Microsoft ended mainstream support for both Windows 7 and Office 2010 in 2015, it still provides extended support for these applications for an extra five years.
-This extended support, along with extended support for Windows Server 2008 and SQL Server 2008, will end in 2020.
+This extended support, along with extended support for Windows Server 2008, will end in 2020.
 Extended support for SQL Server 2008 will end in 2019.

 All of these applications will still function when their extended support runs out.
 But after that time, those products will no longer receive security updates, patches, version upgrades, or customer support from Microsoft.
 This is critical for nonprofits to pay attention to so that they maintain the security of their systems and data.